Eugenics in the United States: Anti-miscegenation laws

+Unfit vis-à-vis fit individuals

 Both class and race factored into the eugenic definitions of "fit" and "unfit."
 By using intelligence testing, American eugenicists asserted that social mobility was indicative of one's genetic fitness.
 This reaffirmed the existing class and racial hierarchies and explained why the upper-to-middle class was predominantly white.
 Middle-to-upper class status was a marker of "superior strains."
 In contrast, eugenicists believed poverty to be a characteristic of genetic inferiority, which meant that those deemed "unfit" were predominantly of the lower classes.

 Because class status designated some more fit than others, eugenicists treated upper and lower-class women differently.
 Positive eugenicists, who promoted procreation among the fittest in society, encouraged middle-class women to bear more children.
 Between 1900 and 1960, eugenicists appealed to middle class white women to become more "family minded," and to help better the race.
 To this end, eugenicists often denied middle and upper-class women sterilization and birth control.
 However, since poverty was associated with prostitution and "mental idiocy," women of the lower classes were the first to be deemed "unfit" and "promiscuous."